 Cutting Out The Electric Guitar Body

-With a successful guitar template complete, (as detailed in Making The Ergonomic Guitar Template), I traced the template shape onto the body blank and prepared to cut out the guitar body.
+With a successful guitar template completed, I traced the template shape onto the body blank and prepared to cut out the guitar body.

 I was a bit concerned with this step.
 My first thought was that I would have to cut very close to the tracing.
 Not being particularly skillful with a jigsaw, I knew this would be problematic.
 I then turned to the fine folks at Project Guitar Forum for advice.
 Their suggestion was to leave extra material all around which the router would later remove during the flush trimming step.